Non Sequitur by Wiley Miller for December 13, 2016

 31. Missing large

-ne7minder almost 8 years ago
+ne7minder about 8 years ago

 I am not a grammar nazi, I am anti-alt-write